NeeyiOla/Waggle_PowerBI_Report/README.md

 # Project Statement

+The CEO needs eveidence that the Laptcat device improves cat activity levels and provides owner satifaction on par with Lapdog.
+The CEO, Product and Marketing teams requires as follow:

 - The CEO is curious about the following questions:
   - Did the average daily steps ibrease for cats wearing the as they did for dogs?